silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/03_File_Security.md

 ## How file access is protected

-Public urls to files do not change, regardless of whether the file is protected or public.
+Filesystem paths can change depending if the file is protected or public, but its public URL stays the same.
+You just need to use SilverStripe's APIs to generate URLs to those files.
 Similarly, operations which modify files do not normally need to be told whether the file is protected or public either.
 This provides a consistent method for interacting with files.

 In day to day operation, moving assets to or between either of these stores does not normally